Devastating tornado tears through Texas town, at least 3 dead, 100 injured

-A destructive tornado ripped through Perryton, Texas, Thursday evening, leaving at least three people dead and 100 injured, an official said.
+A destructive tornado ripped through Perryton, Texas, Thursday evening, leaving at least three people dead, two missing and 56 injured, according to the The Ochiltree County Sherriff's Office.

-Perryton Fire Chief Paul Dutcher said three people have been killed and he estimated around 100 people have been injured.
-He said the injuries range from minor to severe and multiple patients have be transferred to trauma centers.
+Perryton Fire Chief Paul Dutcher said the number of injured may be around 100.
+The injuries range from minor to severe and multiple patients have be transferred to trauma centers, Dutcher said.

 The north and east sides of the small town saw significant damage, with trailer houses destroyed and communication towers downed, Dutcher told ABC News.
 One fatality has been confirmed and more than 75 people were being treated at the local hospital, he said.